Add Custom Server Software or Version

 server.jar

-file and click on the 3 dots to its right. -
+file and press the 3 dots to its right. -

 -

-Click on the “Upload Files” button and select the downloaded or generated
+Press the “Upload Files” button and select your

 .jar